Firooz-shahriari/Decentralized-Constrained-Optimization/README.md

 # Decentralized-Constrained-Optimization

-codes for the DAGP algorithm
+This repository contains the code for both the DAGP papers, where the second one is the journal version of the first one.